Due to the corona-virus related legal limitations, all public activities have been cancelled until further notice !

 There is a minimum rate of €25,00 for groups e.g. if the group consists of fewer than nine adults.

-There is a reduced rate for group visits by primary and VMBO schools of €10,00 per group plus €1,00 per visitor.
+Also there is a reduced rate for group visits by primary and VMBO schools of €10,00 per group plus €1,00 per visitor.